soxueren/atsd/api/meta/entity-group/replace-entities.md

 Replace entities in the entity group with the specified entity list.

+Entity group must have an empty expression in order to be manageable with this method.

 ## Request

 | **Method** | **Path** | **Content-Type Header**|